GRAFT: Geometric Refinement and Fitting Transformer for Human Scene Reconstruction: Implementation Details

 \boldparagraph{Loss weights.} Camera-relative vertex loss weight $\lambda_v=7.0$; centered-vertex loss weight $\lambda_n=5.0$.
 Rotation weights per parameter group: global orientation $5.0$, body pose $2.0$, left-hand pose $0.5$, right-hand pose $0.5$.
 Translation and body shape are supervised implicitly through the vertex losses.
 No explicit contact or interpenetration losses are used.

 \boldparagraph{Geometric feature encoding.} Each geometric probe yields three 3D quantities: the displacement to the nearest scene point, the surface normal at that point, and the probe position in body-relative coordinates.
+The surface normal at a scene point is computed as the mean of the cross-products of its four pointmap neighbours, taken anticlockwise and oriented to face the camera.
 Each is encoded by a separate learnable Fourier feature encoder ($64$ output dimensions, with the raw input concatenated), and the results are concatenated with the current joint state before being lifted to the transformer dimension by a two-layer MLP.
 Hand and full-body tokens additionally compress their per-probe features through a shared small MLP before concatenation.
+We also experimented with assigning a separate token to each probe instead of grouping probes into body-joint, hand, and full-body tokens; this enlarged the token count without improving accuracy, so we retain the compact 24-token layout.

 \boldparagraph{Model architecture.} GRAFT uses a transformer width of $512$ with $5$ layers and $8$ attention heads, totalling $16.2$M parameters across transformer layers, tokenizer MLPs, and decoder heads---a deliberately lightweight design.
 Visual features are sampled from four levels of MapAnything: the post-ViT output, two intermediate activations within the alternating transformer, and its final output.
 At each spatial position in the sampled neighbourhood, the four level features are each linearly projected to $128$ dimensions, concatenated, and passed through a $512{\to}512$ linear layer, yielding one $512$-dimensional token per position.
 For body and hand anchors we sample a $3{\times}3$ neighbourhood, producing $9$ tokens per stream; for the 27 full-body surface anchors we sample a single token each ($1{\times}1$).
 Features are extracted from two streams---the scene image $\set{I}_s$ and the interaction image $\set{I}_h$---so each HSI token cross-attends to $2n^2$ context tokens in total.
 A learnable \emph{stream embedding} (one per stream, added after the per-level fusion) lets the model distinguish scene from interaction evidence.
 All decoder heads $\Psi$ are two-layer MLPs with hidden dimension $256$, and all MLPs throughout the model use GELU activations.